microsoft/pxt-ev3/docs/troubleshoot.md

 To update your firmware, follow these instructions: [Updating and Resetting Firmware](https://www.lego.com/en-us/service/help/products/themes-sets/mindstorms/updating-and-resetting-lego-mindstorms-ev3-firmware-408100000007884).

+### ~hint

+**Offline firmware update**

+If your @boardname@ isn't connected to the internet through a computer, or with some other mobile device, you'll need to do a manual update of the firmware.
+You need to have the firmware file already downloaded and available on the computer connected to the brick.

+To do this, read the instructions in the **Manual Firmware Update** section of the [Firmware Update](https://education.lego.com/en-us/support/mindstorms-ev3/firmware-update) support page.

+### ~

 ## LEGO Support

 If you've checked everything here and can't get the **@drivename@** drive to show up on your computer, you can't make the brick reset, or your program just won't download, then try the [Troubleshooting Walkthrough](https://www.lego.com/en-us/service/help/products/themes-sets/mindstorms/lego-mindstorms-ev3-troubleshooting-walkthrough-408100000009798).